ArcDevs/searchflox/README.md

     ```

 4.  **Run the CLI:**
-    You can now run `searchflox` (or `sfx`) from your terminal.
+    You can now run `searchflox` (or `sf`) from your terminal.
 Changes to the source code will be reflected immediately.
     ```bash
     searchflox --version
     ```